Who We Are

 USC Alfred E. Mann Institute

-The USC Alfred E. Mann Institute accelerates biomedical and healthcare innovation by providing capital, strategic guidance, and venture and industry connections to help USC’s groundbreaking technologies reach the market.
+The USC Alfred E. Mann Institute accelerates biomedical and healthcare innovation by providing capital, strategic guidance, and industry connections to help innovators launch and scale companies.

 Email us at twarsi@usc.edu